Baudin999/Baudin999.github.io/_posts/2015-10-16-the-mind-of-code.md

 ## What does my day look like?

 My day starts the same as any other person, I open my eyes, get out of bed; but unlike every other person I get up in the morning and start hurrying!
 I get the kids ready, grab a piece of bread and run upstairs to get to my computer.
-I boot my computer up and get to work.
+With unbridled anticipation I boot up my computer and get to work.

 Just to clarify, my computer is not my friend.
 I do not see the computer as a living entity, my computer is an extension of my mind.
-I exert my will through my computer into a world which is not a part of daily reality and at the same time it is where we spend most of our time.
+I exert my will through my computer into a world which is not a part of daily reality and at the same time, is where we spend most of our time.

-After my computer had booted up, which is three seconds because I use a Mac, I immediately open a few programmes.
+After my computer has booted, which is three seconds because I use a Mac, I immediately open a few programmes.
 I open my IDE (integrated development environment), my terminal and my browser.
 These are the only things *I* need to get going.
-Before I take a sip of my coffee my three essential applications are running and I'm ready to start my working day.
+Before I take the first sip of my coffee, my three essential applications are running and I'm ready to start my working day.
 Now I have to admit, I know people who also open their e-mail and social media, but I do not bend that way.
 I try to limit my contact with other people on the internet to a simple exchange of knowledge and games.